 Local Law Licensing for Businesses

 Licensing provides the framework for an inspection and enforcement regime based on licensing requirements personal to the operator.
-These requirements or conditions are generally contained in the license.
+These requirements or conditions are generally contained in the licence.

 Almost all of Council's licensing controls are contained in one local law, Local Law No. 9 (Licensing) with specific Subordinate Local Laws for each Prescribed Activity.

-Each subordinate local law under Local Law No. 9 (Licensing) provides the finer details in respect to matters such as applications for a license, requirements for a license and records to be kept.
+Each subordinate local law under Local Law No. 9 (Licensing) provides the finer details in respect to matters such as applications for a licence, requirements for a licence and records to be kept.
 Therefore it is necessary for each subordinate local law to be examined in conjunction with the local law.

-It is designed to create greater certainty among operators and prospective operators regarding licensing requirements, including application requirements and license conditions.
+It is designed to create greater certainty among operators and prospective operators regarding licensing requirements, including application requirements and licence conditions.

 An approval under Council's Planning Scheme, generally known as a development permit, establishes the permitted use or activity on the land.